University and UCAS Information

 - Mythbusters handout - there are many myths about higher education.
 UCAS has dispelled the top ones in this useful handout.

-- Applying through UCAS presentation - for students who have decided they want to apply to higher education.
+- Applying through UCAS - for students who have decided they want to apply to higher education.
 It highlights where to start, key dates, and also gives an overview of the application and tracking process.

 - Students looking to study overseas can use Studee, which is a free online service that helps students find the right university and course for their education and career aspitrations and can help with information and advice all along the way.
 They have a useful guide on their website.